• RECIPES

 • More Recipes You Will Love

-This recipe was inspired by my Cooked Perfect Meatballs, and pairs well with our Idahoan Mashed Potatoes, Sautéed Green Beans with Shallots.
+This meatball recipe pairs well with our Idahoan Mashed Potatoes or Sautéed Green Beans with Shallots.

 • Comfort Food: The combination of meatballs, mashed potatoes, and gravy feels like a warm hug in a bowl.